 English 12: Victorian Literature

 Queen Victoria, a pillar of morality and propriety, colored the culture of her eponymous era (1837-1901) in lavender and lace.
-The year 1859 captures the spirit of the age with three milestones in publication history: Charles Darwin’s theory of evolution, John Stuart Mill’s work on utilitarianism, and Samuel Smiles’ “bible” on self-help.
+The year 1859 captures the spirit of the age with three milestones in publication history: Charles Darwin’s On the Origin of Species, John Stuart Mill’s work on utilitarianism, and Samuel Smiles’ “bible” on self-help.
 For all the relative peace and prosperity of the Victorian age, times were hard—and as disorienting as a tumble down the rabbit-hole—due to imperialism, industrialization, and social issues such as “The Woman Question” and workers’ rights.
 Discontent lurked beneath the veneer of decorum, as evidenced by the prevalence of social critiques that masqueraded as novels.
 In this fall elective, John Fowles’ Neo-Victorian novel, The French Lieutenant’s Woman, will function as the looking glass through which we will consider how three novels from the past reflect and problematize this age of improvement.
 Specifically, we will complicate the narrator's definition of Homo sapiens, those who are “in flight from the real reality,” by following the protagonists’ flights and fights as they evolve into their symbolic species, the individual.
 Alongside the protagonists, we will engage in our own acts of resistance by reading critically and writing our way to an understanding of the Victorian age as novel and (un)conventional, as really real and still relevant, and as a touchstone for the twenty-first century.
-Texts include: Fowles’ The French Lieutenant’s Woman, Brontë’s Agnes Grey, Caroll’s Alice's Adventures in Wonderland / Through the Looking-Glass, Stevenson’s Dr. Jekyll and Mr. Hyde, as well as selected essays.
+Texts include: Fowles’ The French Lieutenant’s Woman, Brontë’s Agnes Grey, Caroll’s Alice's Adventures in Wonderland / Through the Looking-Glass, Dickens’ A Christmas Carol, as well as selected essays.

 English 12: Women in Literature